- Best corner TV mount

 However, the Sanus is built with a solid steel frame and has a double hinge on the arm for more stability.
 Furthermore, the manufacturer offers a 10-year warranty, which shows their confidence in the product.

-Also, due to the steel frame, the bracket can hold up to 125 pounds, which is more than most other single-arm TV mounts.
+Also, due to the steel frame, the bracket can hold up to 125 pounds, which is more than most other single-arm counterparts.

 - Slim and low profile design for aesthetics.